Gift

 The city has dedicated two monuments and a square to its child prodigy, which you should definitely visit during your visit to Salzburg.
 A statue of the artist is located on Mozartplatz, right next to Salzburg Cathedral and Residenzplatz.
 It was built back in 1842.
 The marble plinth on which the statue stands was donated by King Ludwig I of Bavaria.
 He was a great admirer of Mozart’s works.

 Another bust can be seen on the Kapuzinerberg.
 It was erected in 1877 and stands not far from the monastery.
-Originally, the Magic Flute House was located behind the monument.
-This was moved from Vienna and Mozart is said to have written parts of his opera of the same name in it.
-Today, the Magic Flute House is located in the garden of the Mozarteum.
+Originally, the Magic Flute Pavilion was located behind the monument, which you can now visit in Mozart’s home.

 Mozart in Vienna